AriFordsham/GHCWiki/building/using.md

 to make the stage 1 and stage 3 compilers respectively.
 These targets work in both the `ghc` and `compiler` subdirectories ([Commentary/SourceTree](commentary/source-tree)).

+Note that if you’ve never built stage3 before, you will need to create dependencies for it using `make stage=3`.
+This is because a normal build will skip building the stage3 compiler.
+You will then be able to run `make 3` as usual.

 ### Building a single file